Denzell-M/ValorantAI-Coach/README.md

 # GPT Chat Bot

+## Why did I make this
+I initially decided to create this as a school project, but after a short while, I found myself really getting into it and decided to make it fully functional.
+I'm very proud of what I created.
+While it may not be fully complete by many standards, I’m confident in what I’ve learned and happy with the finished product.
+I can confidently say that I now understand enough about how GPT operates to at least discuss it, and that was really my end goal.
+I was never interested in becoming a dedicated ML/AI developer, but with the technology advancing so rapidly, I wanted to at least understand what it is and how it works.

+It's kind of funny.
+Everyone online describes AI as the job killer, but it really boils down to simply text prediction on TRT—for breakfast, lunch, and dinner.
+Obviously, that’s a simplification of the intricate and technological genius required to create this technology, but at this stage, that’s really all it’s good at.

+As a side note, my experience is strictly with chat-related AI.
+I have no interest in deep-diving into other ML topics, and I’m very happy with the knowledge I’ve gained.
+I am both excited and terrified for the future of AI.
+It’s a spectacular journey, and I’m here for it.

 ## Description
 This is a Discord bot that uses OpenAI’s API to respond to user queries with classified tone and context management.